aceade/cdz-vue-site/README.md

 There are a few ways to run this:
 - `npm run dev`.
 This runs a local build for development work
 - `npm run build`.
 This creates a production build inside the **dist/** folder.
 - `npm run preview`.
 Runs a preview of the production site.
-This will be exposed the outside so that mobile devices can view it.
+This will be exposed to the outside so that mobile devices can view it.

 ### Caveats
 - Mobile browsers may not be able to render the PDFs as-is.
 As a fallback, they will display the first few paragraphs and a link to download it instead.